 Protection Tips:

-Do not open attachments in emails with enticing content.
+Please don't open attachments in emails with enticing content.

-Periodically examine your PC with anti-malware/rootkit tools.
+You can periodically look over your PC with anti-malware/rootkit tools.

 Install a full-scale security package that integrates rootkit detection.